hummingbot/hummingbot-site/docs/v2-strategies/walkthrough.md

 ![simple](diagrams/9.png)

-In this example, we'll show you how to create a script config and run the [**v2_simple_directional_rsi.py**](https://github.com/hummingbot/hummingbot/blob/development/scripts/v2_simple_directional_rsi.py) strategy.
+In this example, we'll show you how to configure and run a simple directional trading strategy, which is defined in the [v2_simple_directional_rsi.py](https://github.com/hummingbot/hummingbot/blob/development/scripts/v2_simple_directional_rsi.py) script.

 This strategy executes trades on a spot or perpetual exchange based on the RSI signals from the [Market Data Provider](/v2-strategies/data/), creating buy actions when the RSI is below a low threshold (indicating oversold conditions) and sell actions when the RSI is above a high threshold (indicating overbought conditions).

-It utilizes the [Position Executor](/v2-strategies/executors/positionexecutor/) component, which uses a triple barrier configuration that applies user-defined stop loss, take profit, and time limit levels for each trade.
+After each trade, the strategy utilizes the [Position Executor](/v2-strategies/executors/positionexecutor/) component, which uses a triple barrier configuration to manage the P&L of the position or filled order.

 ### Create script config